Service Area Category Changes

 Full Council Action:

-Tentative Date/Time:Tuesday, July 21, 2015 Please check the Council’s agenda for the time for this item.
+Tentative Date/Time:To be announced.
+Please check the Council’s agenda for the date and time for this item.

 Current Administrative Review Packet